khcr/snaptable/README.md

 ### Permission

-if you want to use a permission system, you can enable it in an initializer.
+if you want to use the `adeia` gem which provides a permission system:

 ```ruby
 # initializers/snaptable.rb
 Snaptable.use_permission = true
 ```

-When the table fetches the data, it will use `current_permission.records(controller, model, token)`.
-It is up to you to implement the class and its method that respond to those three arguments.

 ## Contributing